The Serious Side Effects of Long-Term Opioid Use

 What Are Opioids Prescribed For?

-Narcotic painkillers have been used to treat chronic pain and more common pain caused by back injuries, headaches, arthritis, and other conditions.
+Prescription opioids have been used to treat both chronic pain and more common kinds of pain caused by back injuries, headaches, arthritis, and other conditions.

 How Do Opioids Work?

-Opioids don’t work by removing pain, but rather by decreasing the perception of pain and producing a sense of pleasure and well-being.
+Opioids don’t work by removing pain but by decreasing the perception of pain and producing a sense of pleasure and well-being.

 What Are The Side Effects Of Opioid Use?